 An Interprofessional Learning Experience

-Spring StartStudents entering in spring will be starting under a Limited Campus Opening scenario.
+Summer StartStudents entering in summer will be starting under a Limited Campus Opening scenario.
 The plan for new students starting in spring is to offer all required classes through Interactive Online Lectures.
 SCU will also provide an optional Introductory Clinical Experience course.
 Interactive Online Lectures: Lecture courses will be taught via synchronous, technology enhanced, and interactive remote learning.
 Classes are held during scheduled times.
 Interactive Online classes provide group-based interactive learning through Zoom and/or Canvas.
 Classes happen in real time with required attendance during a set schedule.
 Optional Introductory Clinical Experience Course: Students have the option to participate in a clinical observation course at the University Health Center.
 Click here to learn more.

 What to Expect?